alekseyl/rails_sql_prettifier/README.md

 This is an ActiveRecord integration for a niceql gem ( niceql is a small, nice, simple and zero dependency solution for the SQL prettifying in ruby ).

 This gem started as a code extraction from niceql version 0.4.x.

-Its separated by different ActiveRecord versions, niceql prior to 0.5 version had logic branching based on ActiveRecord versioning e.t.c.
+It has versioning aligned to the ActiveRecord versions, niceql prior to 0.5 version had hardcoded logic branches based on ActiveRecord versioning.

-That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of a niceql to be a dependentless solution, so now niceql is a completely railsfree gem yeay! ( It still has some hidden dependency via some checks in the error prettifying method, it might be completely decoupled in the future )
+That is hard to maintain and hard to test, and also coupling with AR is breaking the original idea of the niceql to be a dependentless solution, so now the niceql is a completely railsfree gem yeay! ( It still has some some checks related to AR implemetations in the error prettifying methods.
+It will be completely decoupled in the future )

 Any reasonable suggestions are welcome.